 Requirements for Domestic Buildings

-This is currently out for public consultation, refer to Department of Housing, Planning and Local Government website for proposed changes to the regulations and DEAP methodology.
+A full review of the public consultation, refer to Department of Housing, Planning and Local Government website has been completed for the building regulations and DEAP methodology.

 For new buildings